skule/bylaws/standing-rules.md

 ## Order of Business

-1. Reading and approval of minutes
+1. Adoption of the agenda
-1. Reports of Officers and Standing Committees
+1. Approval of minutes
-1. Reports of Special Committees
+1. Reports (see section 0.5.2)
-1. Special Orders
-1. Business arising from reports of Standing Committees or Special Committees
+1. Business arising from reports
-1. Unfinished Business and General Orders
+1. General Orders (business postponed to this meeting or un-disposed-of when a previous meeting in the same session adjourned)
-1. New Business
+1. Business on the agenda of the current meeting
+1. Consent agenda (see section 0.6)
+1. Other discussion items (see section 0.5)
+1. Other business brought without notice
+1. Adjournment

 ## Standing